stackhpc/ansible-slurm-appliance/docs/experimental/modulejail.md

 ## Enabling a module

 1. If a module happens to be needed, edit `/etc/modprobe.d/appliance.conf` to remove the 2 lines containing it;
    you can now `modprobe` the module.
+This is a stopgap measure.
-2. Add it to `additional_modules` in `ansible/adhoc/modulejail.yml` and rerun the it
+2. For a permanent fix, add it to the `modulejail_allowlist_modules_extra` in `environments/site/inventory/group_vars/all/modulejail.yml` and rerun `ansible/adhoc/modulejail.yml` to have the module removed from `kernel_modules_modulejail_denylist`.
-3. Run the `ansible/mitigations.yml` playbook to remove it from `/etc/modprobe.d/appliance.conf` on all hosts.
+3. Run the `ansible/mitigations.yml` playbook to update `/etc/modprobe.d/appliance.conf` on all hosts.

 ## Sample workflow to do an appliance update